 In 1995, the Florida Legislature enacted s.
 627.0628, Florida Statutes (F.S.), creating the Florida Commission on Hurricane Loss Projection Methodology (Commission).
 The Legislature specifically determined that “reliable projections of hurricane losses are necessary to assure that rates for residential insurance are neither excessive nor inadequate,” and that in recent years computer modeling has made it possible to improve on the accuracy of hurricane loss projections.
 The Legislature found that “it is the public policy of this state to encourage the use of the most sophisticated actuarial methods to ensure that consumers are charged lawful rates for residential property insurance coverage.”
 The Legislature clearly supports and encourages the use of computer modeling as part of the ratemaking process.

 In 2014, the Florida Legislature expanded the role of the Commission by passing CS/CS/CS/SB 542 creating s.
 627.715, F.S., which allowed for authorized insurers in Florida to write flood insurance.
 Additionally, several existing statutes were amended including the statute creating the Commission, s.
 627.0628, F.S., and the insurance rating law statutory section, s.
 627.062, F.S., dealing with rate filings.
 The new legislation tasked the Commission with adopting “actuarial methods, principles, standards, models, or output ranges for personal lines residential flood loss no later than July 1, 2017.”
+The Commission started the process in 2014, and published Discussion Flood Standards as of December 1, 2015 which also provided for various types of feedback leading up to the July 1, 2017, statutory deadline for adopting flood standards.
+The Commission adopted principles, standards, and output ranges for personal lines residential flood loss in June 2017.

-The Commission started the process in 2014, and intends to publish “discussion flood standards” shortly after the publication of this Report of Activities.
-Where appropriate, this Report of Activities refers to flood and attempts to incorporate the references to flood in the context of the Commission’s duties, but the report does not contain any specific flood standards nor does it specifically address the process of reviewing flood models.
-It is contemplated that there will be a continuing work effort on the part of the Commission to further refine any initial “discussion flood standards” up until the statutory deadline for their adoption.
-Efforts will also be made to develop a flood model review process very similar to the hurricane model review process.
-Tentatively, the goal is to coordinate, merge, or synchronize both review processes to the extent such similarities are useful and efficient, but allow for separate findings regarding the acceptability of the respective models.
+Where appropriate, this Flood Standards Report of Activities refers to hurricane and attempts to incorporate the references to hurricane in the context of the Commission’s duties, but the report does not contain any specific hurricane standards nor does it specifically address the process of reviewing hurricane models.
+The hurricane standards and process of reviewing hurricane models is published in the 2017 Hurricane Standards Report of Activities.

 Flood models will be reviewed separately from hurricane models using their respective standards as adopted by the Commission.
-The adoption of flood standards and the acceptability process for flood models is anticipated to be an evolving and changing process that is and will be accomplished in parallel with the Commission’s role regarding hurricane models.
+The adoption of flood standards and the acceptability process for flood models is accomplished in parallel with the Commission’s role regarding hurricane models.

+Everything contained in this Flood Standards Report of Activities relates to flood standards and the review of flood models.

 The Role of the Commission